eclipse-ee4j/angus-mail/CONTRIBUTING.md

-# Contributing to Eclipse Project for Jakarta Mail
+# Contributing to Eclipse Project for Angus Mail

 Thanks for your interest in this project.